 1.)
 Pick a niche topic (I advise going narrow).

 3.)
 Set up your WordPress blog using your Fantastico host.

 5.)
-Set up your blog for categories, ad space, and stick an opt-in box in it to begin building a list.
+Set up your blog for categories and ad space, and stick an opt-in box to begin building a list.

 7.)
-Start bookmarking your blog and sharing that link to get it moving in the viral direction.
+Start bookmarking your blog and sharing that link to get it going viral.

 8.)
-Test the conversion of various products you promote on your blog and switch out those that aren’t working well for you.
+Test the conversion of various products you promote on your blog and switch out those that are not working well for you.